-In its current form, N.J.S.
+N.J.S.
 19:3-6 does not designate the municipal actor with authority to draft and submit an interpretive statement with a referendum ballot.
 In an effort to clarify the statute for practitioners, the general public, and municipalities, the following pages propose modifications to the language for N.J.S.
-19:3-6 consistent with the principles set out in Desanctis v.
+19:3-6 consistent with the Court's determination in Desanctis v.
 Borough of Belmar and as requested by the Commission.